KJulle/youbot_manuals/Youbot_intial_setup.md

 $ catkin_make
 ```

-Now you will have to source the setup file.
-So you don't have to source it every time you open a new terminal we will write the source command in the .bashrc file.
+Now source the setup file.
+So you do not have to source it every time you open a new terminal window, write the source command in the .bashrc file.

 ```bash
 $ sudo gedit ~/.bashrc
 ```

 This will open the text editor.
-You will need to add this line to the end of the file:
+Add this line to the end of the file:

 ```bash
 source ~/catkin_ws/devel/setup.bash